GDiffuSE: Diffusion-based speech enhancement with noise model guidance: Introduction

 In this paper, we introduce \ac{GDiffuSE}, a diffusion probabilistic approach to \ac{SE}. \Ac{GDiffuSE} uses the guidance mechanism~\cite{dhariwal2021diffusion} by a lightweight noise model, which guides the signal generated by the DiffWave~\cite{serra2022universal} model towards the estimated clean speech.
-A key benefit of \ac{GDiffuSE} is that, given a new unknown noise, only the compact noise model has to be trained, which is substantially easier than learning the full distribution of noisy speech.
-As a result, the system rapidly adapts to unseen acoustic conditions with few noise samples, provided that the noise statistics has not significantly changed between train and inference time..
+Unlike \cite{Iashchenko2023UnDiff}, which relies on reconstruction guidance for known operators, and \cite{nortier2023unsupervisedse}, which uses \ac{nmf}-based linear constraints, \ac{GDiffuSE} introduces test-time training, in which an auxiliary network learns nonlinear noise profiles to guide a frozen diffusion model.
+That is, given a new unknown noise sample, only the compact noise model has to be trained, which is substantially easier than learning the full distribution of noisy speech.
+As a result, the system rapidly adapts to unseen acoustic conditions with few noise samples, provided that the noise statistics has not significantly changed between train and inference time.

 Our main contributions are threefold: (1) We derive a novel approach for using \ac{DDPM} guidance for \ac{SE} by applying guidance directly into a noise-distribution model for \ac{SE}.
 (2) We propose a novel reverse process that leverages a foundation diffusion model for \ac{SE}, offering robust adaptability to unseen noise types—assuming the noise statistics remain consistent between the available noise-only utterance and the noise encountered at inference.
 (3) The experimental results confirm the effectiveness of \ac{GDiffuSE}, achieving improved robustness to mismatched noise conditions compared to related generative \ac{SE} methods.